Our life long

-“We are,” Angelique confirmed, and we sat, silent, until I offered to make her a cup of tea.
+“We are,” Angelique agreed, and we sat silent, until I offered to make her a cup of tea.
 She declined and invited me back to bed, where I held her close.
-I thought she was ready to fall asleep, but she reached up and kissed me tenderly.
+I thought she was ready to go back to sleep, but she reached up and kissed me tenderly.

 “I want to make love to you,” she whispered.

-“I’m yours,” I repeated her earlier words, and, raising her hand, moved it to my chest and then lower.
+“I’m yours,” I repeated her words and, raising her hand, rested it over my heart before moving it lower.

 “Oh!”
 Angelique exclaimed softly when feeling my arousal.

 She did.
 Sweet, sweet, torturous love, which touched my soul while whipping my body into a frenzy.
-How, I thought in a moment of clarity, does she do this—make me feel so much, want so much?
-Finally, unable to bear her torment a moment longer, I rolled her onto her back and, wrapping her leg around my waist, plunged deep into her body.
-"Wait for me, I demanded hoarsely, and, moments later, Angelique moaned my name, and I strangled a curse as, together, we climaxed.
+How, I wondered in a moment of clarity, does she do this—make me feel so much, want so much?
+Finally, unable to bear her torment a moment longer, I rolled her onto her back.
+Wrapping her leg around my waist, I plunged deep into her body.
+"Wait for me, I demanded hoarsely.
+Long moments later, Angelique moaned my name, and I strangled a curse as, together, we climaxed.
 Breathless and spent, I whispered my love and kissed her with all the passion I could muster.

 Our lovemaking, since the beginning, has been earth-shattering, and our wedding night had been no different.
-Our first coupling had been emotional and tender, and our second, possessive, almost frantic.
+Our first coupling had been emotional and tender.
+Our second, in the early hours of the morning, had been possessive, almost frantic.
 We’d both, it seemed, wanted to erase the memory of any others’ touch—from our partner and ourselves.
-For Angelique, something changed that night—it was as if, finally, she'd accepted that she deserves to be loved.
-I responded; satisfied that she understood her past no longer mattered and claimed her more forcefully than I ever had before.
+For Angelique, something changed that night.
+It was as if, finally, she'd accepted that she deserves to be loved.
+And I, satisfied, finally, that she understood her past no longer mattered, claimed her more forcefully than I ever had before.

 So, yes, our lovemaking has reached new heights.
-For me, each time I make love with Angelique feels like a seismic shift.
+But, for me, each time I make love with Angelique feels like a seismic shift.
 It doesn’t matter when, or how, what the pace, I come away not only more sated than I’d ever felt before her but deeply moved.
-To me, it feels that each time we come together, our bond is woven stronger, tighter.
+It feels like each time we come together, our bond is woven stronger, tighter.

-We spent the rest of our days in Orvieto sightseeing, enjoying the delicious food either found in local restaurants or from hampers Lucia and her mother-in-law provided.
+We spent the remainder of our days in Orvieto sightseeing, enjoying the delicious food either found in local restaurants or from hampers Lucia and her mother-in-law provided.
 We discovered that while the ancient city bustles with daytime tourists, it’s quiet after dark.
-Angelique and I made several evening visits.
+So Angelique and I made several evening visits.
 We’d dine at a newly-discovered restaurant and stroll the cobbled streets and lanes after, lamplight adding an extra touch of romance.
-We’d almost always find another spot to share a late glass of wine or simply to enjoy the thrill of looking out from the hilltop fortress, reminding ourselves that we're looking at the same scenes people had thousands of years before.
+We’d invariably find another spot to share a late glass of wine or simply to enjoy the thrill of looking out from the hilltop fortress.
+We remind ourselves that we're looking at the same scenery people had thousands of years before.
 Our nights and early mornings, sometimes even afternoons, we spent making love.

-I couldn’t get enough of my beautiful wife, and she did then and continues to make it impossible for me to resist.
-I have enough trouble keeping my hands off Angelique as it is; but she’s gone out of her way to torture me with an array of outfits, especially her underwear.
-Thoughts of those cheeky panties that, I swear, she ensures I see each morning before we leave, torture me all day.
-And then there’s her romantic and often incredibly sensuous nightwear.
-I'm lucky beyond measure that she shares my insatiability; otherwise, I'd almost certainly lose my mind.
+I couldn’t get enough of my stunning wife, and she did then and continues to make it impossible for me to resist.
+I have enough trouble keeping my hands off Angelique as it is, but she’s gone out of her way to torture me with an array of outfits, especially her underwear.
+Thoughts of those cheeky panties that, I swear, she ensures I see each morning before we leave torture me all day.
+And then there’s her romantic, often incredibly sensuous nightwear.
+I'm lucky beyond measure that Angelique shares my insatiability; otherwise, I'd almost certainly lose my mind.

-“Are you going to tell me where we’re going?” she asked on our drive to Florence.
+“Are you going to tell me where we’re going?” she asked on the drive to Florence.

-“Paris,” I confirmed, my smile widening at her excitement.
+“Paris,” I confirmed, my smile widening at her response.

-If our week in Orvieto had been about ancient culture and seclusion, our week in Paris was about luxury and getting out and about into the bustling city.
+If our time in Orvieto had been about ancient culture and seclusion, our week in Paris was about luxury and getting out and about in the city.
 Nights and early mornings we reserved strictly for ourselves; Angelique called it our 'cocooning time.'
-Except for two nights when we dined out, we left our suite each morning around nine, spent the day sightseeing, and then, in the early evening, returned to our hotel.
+Except for the two nights we dined out, we left our suite each morning around nine, spent the day sightseeing, and then, in the early evening, returned to our hotel.
 After a relaxing bath or a shower, always taken together, we almost always made love, and later, we’d have dinner looking out onto the Eiffel Tower.
 We’d make love again, sometimes more than once, before falling asleep, wrapped in each other’s arms.

 We used the Metro to get around and walked both sides of the River Seine.
-We visited the Eiffel Tower, Musee d’Orsay, wandered the streets, and ate in cafés and bars on the Left Bank, imagining we were walking in the footsteps of artists like Picasso, Matisse, and Hemmingway.
-The next day, we walked the Champs-Elysées, took in The Louvre, The Arc de Triomphe and Montmartre.
+We visited the Eiffel Tower, Musee d’Orsay, wandered the streets, and ate in cafés and bars on the Left Bank, imagining we were walking in the footsteps of Picasso, Matisse, and Hemmingway.
+The next day, we walked the Champs-Elysées, took in The Louvre, The Arc de Triomphe, and Montmartre.

 Angelique particularly loved wandering around Paris’ famous flea markets.
-Inspired by the outfits our mothers wore on our wedding day, particularly Mom’s vintage jewelry, she spent hours browsing the stalls searching for presents.
-One could have been excused for believing she’d discovered hidden treasure when we wandered into a particular store.
-When she haltingly asked about a piece she’d seen in the window and explained that she wanted to purchase something for our mothers, who loved old Hollywood fashion, the owner, who introduced herself as Anouk and blessedly speaks English, pulled out a drawer with what she called ‘exquis’ marcasite.
+Inspired by our mothers' outfits on our wedding day, particularly Mom’s vintage jewelry, she spent hours browsing the stalls searching for presents.
+One would've thought she’d discovered hidden treasure when, after peering in the window, she dragged me into a particular store.
+Inside, she haltingly asked about a piece in the window and explained that she wanted to purchase something for our mothers, who love old Hollywood fashion.
+The owner, who introduced herself as Anouk and blessedly spoke English, pulled out a drawer with what she called ‘exquis’ marcasite.
 Marcasite, she informed us, had been popular in Victorian times and later with Art Nouveau jewelry designers.
-Angelique purchased a set of marcasite and pearl earrings for Mom, a marcasite and sapphire brooch for Grace that she claimed would be perfect to secure a scarf or cashmere throw, and an onyx and marcasite bracelet for Cait.
-For Mandi, Samantha, and Bronwyn, she settled on bow-shaped brooches.
+Angelique purchased a set of marcasite and pearl earrings for Mom and a marcasite and sapphire brooch for Grace that she claimed would be perfect for securing a scarf.
+For Cait, she bought an onyx and marcasite bracelet, and for Mandi, Samantha, and Bronwyn, she settled on bow-shaped brooches.

-Looking at me, she smiled almost sheepishly.
+Looking at me, Angelique smiled almost sheepishly.
 “To me, they symbolize the knots of friendship.
-I thought the girls could wear it on a coat or jacket lapel.”
+I thought the girls could wear it on a coat or jacket.”

 “It’s a lovely sentiment, Darling,” I said, touched by her thoughtfulness.

 While Angelique wandered off, I silently communicated with Anouk to wrap a hair comb Angelique had stared at longingly.
-It was one of the most expensive marcasite pieces, and, as usual, she’d ignored her own desires.
+It was one of the most expensive marcasite pieces we'd been shown, and, as usual, she’d ignored her own desires.
 I surreptitiously handed over the cash, and Anouk smiled conspiratorially as she wrapped and then handed me the package before Angelique finalized her purchases.

-She adamantly refused to let me pay and left the store, delighted.
-She hadn't spent that much, but I understood the pleasure and satisfaction of paying with money you'd earned in a job you love and are proud of.
+Angelique refused to let me pay and left the store, delighted.
+She hadn't spent much, but I understood the satisfaction of paying with money you'd earned in a job you're proud of.

 I'd arranged to take Angelique to see a production by the Opéra National de Paris Ballet Company on our last night and only made the announcement over breakfast that morning.
 Before telling her, I suggested a guided tour of the Palais Garnier.
 When she eagerly agreed, I confessed my plans.

 We returned to our hotel around mid-afternoon to relax before having an early dinner in our suite and then prepared to leave for the ballet.
 Angelique’s beauty and her innate dress sense are undeniable.
-She's always effortlessly chic, no matter what she wears, but, that night, when she emerged from the bedroom, she looked the most sophisticated I’d ever seen her.
-She wore a black, fitted dress that ended at her knees, and her legs appeared even longer and slimmer in the high, black stilettos.
+She's effortlessly chic, no matter what she wears, but that night, when she emerged from the bedroom, looking more sophisticated than I’d ever seen her.
+She wore a black, fitted dress that ended at her knees.
+Her legs appeared even longer, slimmer in the high, black stilettos.
 Her lace top, starting just above her breasts, showed tantalizing glimpses of flawless, ivory skin.
-She'd styled her hair into an intricate knot at the nape of her neck and wore no adornment other than her diamond earrings, my wedding gift, and her engagement and wedding rings.
-I hadn’t intended to present her with it yet, but even with my almost non-existent knowledge of women’s fashion, I felt the marcasite comb would be perfect.
+She'd styled her hair into an intricate knot at her nape and wore no adornment other than her diamond earrings, my wedding gift, and her engagement and wedding rings.
+I hadn’t planned on presenting her with it yet, but even with my meager knowledge of women’s fashion, I felt the marcasite comb would be perfect.